huggingface/transformers/docs/source/en/model_doc/vipllava.md

 - Note the model has not been explicitly trained to process multiple images in the same prompt, although this is technically possible, you may experience inaccurate results.

 - For better results, we recommend users to use the processor's `apply_chat_template()` method to format your prompt correctly.
+For that you need to construct a conversation history, passing in a plain string will not format your prompt.
 Each message in the conversation history for chat templates is a dictionary with keys "role" and "content".
 The "content" should be a list of dictionaries, for "text" and "image" modalities, as follows:

 ```python
 from transformers import AutoProcessor